jenningsloy318/DevOpsTrailers/Network/tcpdump/readme.md

       # tcpdump -i eth1 'ip[6] = 64'
       ```
    - Matching fragmentation ?
-      - if this is not the last fragment, so more gragments
+      - if this is not the last fragment, so more gragments,`00100000` is `32`
          ```
          tcpdump -i eth1 'ip[6] = 32'
       - if it is the last fragment,